DionneMaguire/dionnes_wines/README.md

 ![customer review](/documentation/images/cust-review.png)

 The user has the option of filling in the review or returning to the home page.
-If they fill in the review and submit it they get a message to say successfully added a review.
+The user has to fill the rating and the review or they get an error.
+If they fill in the review correctly and submit it they get a message to say successfully added a review.
 The store owner has to approve the review before it can be viewed on the site.

 ### Wine list